 Appetite is in part controlled by hormone ques, namely leptin, and ghrelin.
 Furthermore, these hormones are affected by several physical and mental-emotional factors, including lack of sleep.
 Most importantly, you can balance your body’s hunger and satiety signals through a number of lifestyle and dietary changes, which include hormone balancing, gut flora balancing, and getting enough sleep.

 Other Factors in Diabetes

 Glyphosphate, the main ingredient in pesticides like Round-Up, as well as other chemical exposures, can damage the pancreas’ beta cells.
-These are the cells that create insulin, which is the hormone that regulates blood sugar.
+These are the cells that create the hormones that regulates blood sugar.

-Some medications have side effects that affect blood sugar, increase your appetite, impair insulin production/sensitivity, or cause gain weight gain.
+Some medications have side effects that affect blood sugar, increase your appetite, or cause gain weight gain.

 Research shows that imbalances in the intestinal flora, known as the microbiome, influence appetite, sugar cravings, mood, and stress levels.
 This is important as all of these factors impact aspects of Type 2 Diabetes.
 In short, a healthy digestive system is an essential and often neglected aspect of Type 2 Diabetes treatment and prevention.